Julien-Dosiere/WebStore-API/Readme.md

 Webstore API is a backend app developed with Symfony & API-plateform.
 Its main role is to serve data to customer and back office frontend apps, implementing REST principles.

+### Data structure
-The API would enable management of customer, products, order & offers.
+The API would enable data management of customer, products, order, offers and employee.

-It implements JWT for staff members authentication.
+Please check the [MCD](doc/MCD/webstore-api.svg) to get more details about data fields and their relations.

+You will find the list of all possible requests at the endpoint '/api'.

+Not mentioned in that page is **image upload** for product which is available at the endpoint **'/upload'**
+(needs a form-data body containing fields "imageFile" & "product_id").

+### Authentication & permissions

+The API use 3 kinds of users:
+- Non-authenticated which only allows products & offers reading, and customer profile POST.
+- Customer profile which allows order placing and modify its own profile datas
+- Employee profile which allows everything.

+The API use JWT for employee & customers authentication. **Login** is available at the endpoint **"/login"** (POST method).
+It required registered employee or customer email & password (json format).

 ## Getting started

 ### Prerequisites:
-This app requires PHP version 7.4 or above and Composer installed on your system to work properly.
+This app requires **PHP 7.4 or above and Composer** installed on your system to work properly.

 ### Installation